EMar1066/EMar1066.github.io/_posts/2025-07-30-operational.md

 ## Core Area 1b: Technical knowledge and ability in the use of learning technology

-I work fluently across a range of technical environments, including Python, Julia, MATLAB, Maple, Visual Basic, FORTRAN, C++, SQL, and HTML.
+Over my two decades of research, regulatory and teaching experience I have beocme fluent across a range of technical environments, including Python, Julia, MATLAB, Maple, Visual Basic, FORTRAN, C++, SQL, HTML and others.
 I use GitHub for collaborative version control, Jupyter for interactive analysis, and tools such as TauFactor, PoreSpy, and Palabos for numerical and pore-network modelling which may be implemented in either Windows or Linux envronments, but are gerneraly sandboxed within virtual environments.
 Communications and course dleivery skills include LaTeX,

  My experience includes numerical modeling, image and time-series analysis as well as machine learning segmenters and classification pipelines.
 I have written simulation code for groundwater transport, trained neural networks for geospatial classification, and developed technical visualisations to support both teaching and research.